ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 information that is intended for path exposure, e.g., a DiffServ codepoint setting, that is either provided directly by the application or indirectly configured for a traffic profile.

-Applications should be aware that communication attempts can lead to more than one connection establishment procedures.
+Applications should be aware that a single communication attempt can lead to more than one connection establishment procedure.
 This is the case, for example, when the Transport Services system also executes name resolution, when support mechanisms such as
-TURN or ICE are used to establish connectivity, if protocols or paths are raised, or if a path fails and fallback or re-establishment is supported in the Transport Services system.
+TURN or ICE are used to establish connectivity, if protocols or paths are raced, or if a path fails and fallback or re-establishment is supported in the Transport Services system.
 Applications should take special care when using 0-RTT session resumption (see {{prop-0rtt}}), as early data sent across multiple paths during connection establishment may reveal information that can be used to correlate endpoints on these paths.